deepjavalibrary/djl-serving/serving/docs/adapters.md

   ...
 ```

-Within the handler, you must parse the adapter properties from the inputs.
+Within the handler, you must parse the adapter from the inputs.
-The property can be put in the inputs property, content, or body depending on the technique(s) used.
+The adapter information can be put in the inputs property, content, or body depending on the technique(s) used.
 If desired, you can also parse multiple adapter passing options for greater ease of calling.

+From there, you can use those as part of your inference call.
+This will depend on the specific python deep learning framework you are using for inference.
+For example, you would update the [HF Accelerate](https://huggingface.co/docs/transformers/v4.33.0/en/main_classes/text_generation#transformers.GenerationMixin.generate) by passing in the adapters parameter.